syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 {% highlight C# %}

-@using Syncfusion.DocIO;
+using Syncfusion.DocIO;
-@using Syncfusion.DocIO.DLS;
+using Syncfusion.DocIO.DLS;
-@using System.IO;
+using System.IO;

 {% endhighlight %}

 {% endtabs %}

-9.Create a new MemoryStream method with name as **CreateWord** and include the following code snippet to **create a simple Word document in Blazor** Server-Side application.
+9.Create a new MemoryStream method with name as **CreateWord** in **WordService** class and include the following code snippet to **create a simple Word document in Blazor** Server-Side application.

 {% tabs %}